luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 journalctl -fxeu flaresolverr
 ```

-Which should display "Test successful" and "Serving on http://0.0.0.0:8191" (which is the default).
+It should show "Test successful" and "Serving on http://0.0.0.0:8191" (which is the default).
 Jackett will need to be configured if FlareSolverr is served on anything different than the default.

 ==Note that since this was a manual setup, if `python` gets updated it will probably break the virtual environment (just re-do that part).
 If FlareSolverr gets updated, you might need to stash the changes (because of the service file) and do a git pull (probably install the requirements again, too).
 Until the AUR packages are fixed, at least.==